denisapredescu/BookShop/README.md

 <details><summary><b>Present all the tests <br>
 The classes are named after the following logic: <br>
-- ModelNameServiceTest if the tests are made with MySql Profile <br>
+- ModelNameRepositoryTest if the tests are made with MySql Profile <br>
-- ModelNameServiceH2Test if the tests are made with H2 Profile
+- ModelNameRepositoryH2Test if the tests are made with H2 Profile
 </b></summary>

 <p align="center">